lukaszlekowski/lukaszlekowski/README.md

 # Hi there, I'm Lukasz 👋

 A tech enthusiast since childhood, I’m passionate about software development and IT.
-After over a decade in another industry, I followed my calling to create human-centered technology and tools that save time, help people stay focused, connected to their values and make the world better.
+After over a decade in another industry, I followed my calling to create human-centered technology and tools that save time, help people stay focused, connected to their values and make the world better a better place.

 Now I am saving the world in my own way — one line of code at a time.